RADIOMATON (2022)

 Artistic credits

-A coproduction and artistic partnership by MARIBÉ – SORS DE CE CORPS and Montréal Danse
+A coproduction by MARIBÉ – SORS DE CE CORPS et Montréal Danse

 Dramaturge : Kathy Casey

-RADIOMATON receives the financial support of Canada Council for the Arts.
+RADIOMATON is supported by the Canada Council for the Arts.

 .